 Honors can count toward specialization electives, or toward an appropriate field of study, based on your research topic.
 You will discuss this with your faculty supervisor and your academic advisor.
 Of course, it can also count toward unrestricted electives.

 How is my work graded?

 You will be given a grade for your performance in the fall honors seminar by the course director.
+You must receive at least a B+ in the fall seminar (MCC-UE 1210) to be approved for thesis writing in the spring.
 Your thesis itself will be jointly graded by your faculty supervisor and the course director, following set criteria.
-Students who receive a B+ or A- in both MCC-UE 1210 and MCC-UE 1000 will receive a designation of Honors on their transcripts; students who receive an A both terms will receive a designation of High Honors.
+Students who receive a B+ or A- in both MCC-UE 1210 and MCC-UE 1000 will receive a designation of Honors on their transcripts; students who receive an A or A- in MCC-UE 1210 and an A in MCC-UE 1000 will receive a designation of High Honors.
 The department’s Outstanding Thesis Award is conferred upon theses of exceptional quality.
 NOTE: Participation in the honors program does not guarantee graduating with honors in the major, but because of the closely supervised nature of the program and the self-selection of students who enter it, most students who begin the program successfully complete it.

 Sample Thesis Abstracts